This past weekend I had the opportunity to try a super cool new experience: making Kombucha!

-For those of you unfamiliar with Katie, she’s a sixth-generation vintner from the Gundlach-Bundschu family— the oldest family-owned winery in California.
-She’s a true powerhouse and innovator, still playing an active role in her family’s winery, but also daring to try something new on her own.
-Leveraging 30 years of single-vineyard sourcing that GunBun is known for, Katie’s concept represents a quest to discover new concepts and make unique character-rich field blends instead of single-varietal wines.
+For those of you unfamiliar with Katie, she’s a sixth-generation vintner from the Gundlach-Bundschu family (the oldest family-owned winery in California).
+She’s a true powerhouse and innovator!
+While she still plays an active role in her family’s winery, she has also dived into trying something new on her own.
+Leveraging 30 years of single-vineyard sourcing that GunBun is known for, Katie’s concept represents something a little different.
+Her quest is to discover new concepts and make unique character-rich field blends, instead of single-varietal wines.

-For those of you interested in the actual Kombucha process, it's a fermented beverage, similar to wine, but also completely different.
-Kelly McVicker of McVicker Pickles led us through the process and I was surprised by how easy she made it seem (but then again... she's a pickling goddess, so we'll see how it goes once I get home and on my own...).
+For those of you interested in the actual Kombucha process, here’s a quick overview.
+It’s a fermented beverage, similar to wine, but at the same time, completely different.
+Kelly McVicker of McVicker Pickles led us through the process and I was surprised by how easy she made it seem (but then again… she’s a pickling goddess, so we’ll see how it goes once I get home and on my own…).
 We also started with a pre-made Scoby purchased from Etsy, so that helped simplify the process.

 If you want step-by-step instructions, check out this site for a more detailed explanation, or sign up for Kelly’s next class!
 She has an event page on her site, and also partners frequently with Abbot’s Passage to hold experiences like I one I attended.
 You can find their schedule here.

 Can you have a wedding at Abbot’s Passage winery?